DaveBackus/Data_Bootcamp/docs/index.rst

 Course description
 ------------------

-This course is about the nuts and bolts data analysis.
+This course is about nuts and bolts data analysis.
 You will learn about economic, financial, and business data and enough about computer programming to make sense of it.
 Applications include some or all of:  leading economic indicators; country indicators;